Focus-Me-SMU/Back/README.md

 # Focus-ME Backend

-태블릿 사용 중 사용자의 시선을 추적합니다.
-Traces the user's gaze while using the tablet.
+Assisting and enhancing the user's reading comprehension ability through a learning model that tracks the user's gaze and assesses concentration.